hunzsig/hunlook/src/book/singluar/en_us/setup/tpl.md

         end)
 }

--- 后续代码创建技能对象
--- 单位既可以pushAbility也可以pushAbilityTpl，智能加技能

--- myUnit是一个Unit对象，这里只是演示，请自行理解
--- myUnitSlot是一个AbilitySlot对象，代表该单位的技能栏
+-- Create skill object in subsequent code
+-- Units can either pushAbility or pushAbilityTpl, with intelligence and skills

+-- myUnit is a Unit object.
+This is just a demonstration.
+Please understand -- myUnitSlot is an AbilitySlot object, representing the skill bar of the unit

 local myUnitSlot = myUnit.abilitySlot()
 myUnitSlot.push(Ability(TPL_ABILITY.AB1))